 First of all, I must make it clear that this article should NOT be taken as medical advice.
 If you have Major Depressive Disorder or other mental illnesses, please seek attention from a trained professional.

 Depression is usually attributed to a combination of differences in biology and chemical imbalances.
 But there are several risk factors that can increase the chances of someone developing depression.
-The reason martial arts is effective in helping with depression is
+The reason martial arts is effective in helping with depression is because it works on treating the risk factors that can lead to depression.

 Some risk factors include grief from a loss, personal problems, substance abuse, and social conflict (according to the Mayo Clinic).
 These are all risk factors that are manageable through martial arts training.
 Aside from helping with the factors just mentioned, there are added benefits to martial arts, the two main ones being exercise, and building connections with fellow gym members.